guerilla7/CyberMoE/README.md

 - GPU/CUDA not detected
     - Make sure your PyTorch wheel matches your CUDA version and drivers.
 See SETUP_GUIDE for CUDA install and verification (`torch.cuda.is_available()`).

+- PyTorch 2.6 checkpoint loading errors
+    - If you see errors like `TypeError: load() got an unexpected keyword argument 'weights_only'` or unpickling errors when loading checkpoints, it's due to PyTorch 2.6+ changing the default behavior of `torch.load()`.
+    - Our code includes a compatibility fix that works with both older and newer PyTorch versions.
+    - The Docker container uses PyTorch 2.0.1 to avoid these issues entirely.
+    - You can find available CUDA tags at [Docker Hub](https://hub.docker.com/r/nvidia/cuda/tags).

 - Streamlit port already in use
     - Run on a different port: `streamlit run app.py --server.port=8502`

+- Theme or dark mode not working properly
+    - Clear your browser cache and refresh the page
+    - Check if your browser supports the prefers-color-scheme media query
+    - See `THEME_GUIDE.md` for more details on theme customization